Perfect gas

-In physics and engineering, a perfect gas is a theoretical gas model that differs from real gases in specific ways that makes certain calculations easier to handle.
+In physics, engineering, and physical chemistry, a perfect gas is a theoretical gas model that differs from real gases in specific ways that makes certain calculations easier to handle.
 In all perfect gas models, intermolecular forces are neglected.
 This means that one can neglect many complications that may arise from the Van der Waals forces.
 All perfect gas models are ideal gas models in the sense that they all follow the ideal gas equation of state.
 However, the idea of a perfect gas model is often invoked as a combination of the ideal gas equation of state with specific additional assumptions regarding the variation (or nonvariation) of the heat capacity with temperature.

 Perfect gas nomenclature

 The terms perfect gas and ideal gas are sometimes used interchangeably, depending on the particular field of physics and engineering.
 Sometimes, other distinctions are made, such as between thermally perfect gas and calorically perfect gas, or between imperfect, semi-perfect, and perfect gases, and as well as the characteristics of ideal gases.
 Two of the common sets of nomenclatures are summarized in the following table.